joegreene/2015-Fall-CS-121/Worksheets-Projects-Solutions/Week-9/README.md

 To make the most out of the program solutions I provide, compile the actual programs through your favorite IDE (e.g. Visual Studio), stand-alone compiler (if you use one, e.g. g++), or by an online compiler such as www.ideone.com (choose C++14 for the language to compile in).

+#### Trying File IO With XCode
+I don't know if this is the best solution for doing this, but it works.

+1. Open your XCode project (and compile some code in it so you have a runnable executable).
+2. In the project explorer (on the right) expand the `Products` folder (the arrow should be pointing down).
+3. Right click the executable listed under `Products` and click `Show in Finder`.
+4. You should be in a `Debug` or `Release` folder.
+Paste your data text file (e.g. `FileArray.txt`) into this folder.
+5. Building and running your program should work now (with file input/output).*

+* Make sure to type the name of your file (including the `.txt` extension or whatever you set it as) or else your program will complain that the file does not exist or is inaccessible.
+It is case-sensitive.

 ### Tuesday
 We created the program in the `infile` folder and postponed the worksheet for Thursday.